 Given the fact that you may have shared your primary account with others, the primary account is highly vulnerable to password leaks.
-We strongly recommend you enable MFA (Multi-Factor Authentication) for your primary account.
+We recommend you enable MFA (Multi-Factor Authentication) for your primary account.

 Alibaba Cloud accounts support standard virtual MFA.
 It is an easy-to-use application that can be installed on mobile devices (for example, smart phones and smart watches).
 After virtual MFA is enabled in the Account Center, when you log on to Alibaba Cloud platforms, the system not only verifies your user name and password (the first security factor), but also requires you to provide the dynamic security code (the second security factor) generated by the virtual MFA application.
 These factors work together to enhance security protection for your account.